chznight/core_rv32i_5stage_pipelined/README.md

 - Port 2 is the data load/store port.
 - Program code starts at word `0`.
 - Testbench memory images are loaded from `tb/*.hex` with `$readmemh`.
+- Data writes use byte enables, allowing byte, halfword, and word stores on the 32-bit memory path.

 This keeps instruction and data sections in a single memory image while still allowing the pipeline to fetch an instruction and access data in the same cycle.